Scholar Sidekick icon

 What is Scholar Sidekick?

-Scholar Sidekick is a fast, deterministic citation resolver, formatter, and exporter for researchers, clinicians, students, librarians, and AI agents.
+Scholar Sidekick is a fast, deterministic citation resolver, formatter, exporter, and verifier for researchers, clinicians, students, librarians, and AI agents.

-Paste any scholarly identifier - DOI, PubMed ID (PMID), PMCID, ISBN, ISSN, arXiv ID, ADS bibcode, or a WHO IRIS URL - and Scholar Sidekick fetches the bibliographic record from authoritative sources (Crossref, PubMed, arXiv, Open Library, ADS, and others), normalises the metadata, and renders a clean citation in your chosen style.
+Paste any scholarly identifier — DOI, PMID, PMCID, ISBN, ISSN, arXiv ID, ADS bibcode, or a WHO IRIS URL — and Scholar Sidekick fetches the bibliographic record from authoritative sources (Crossref, PubMed, arXiv, Open Library, ADS, DataCite), normalises the metadata, and renders a clean citation in your chosen style.

-Five high-quality built-in styles - Vancouver, AMA, APA, IEEE, and CSE - are tuned for accuracy and speed.
-Beyond those, the full Citation Style Language (CSL) catalogue of 10,000+ styles is available, including journal-specific dependent styles that automatically resolve to their parent style.
+Five built-in styles — Vancouver, AMA, APA, IEEE, and CSE — are tuned for accuracy and speed.
+Beyond those, the full Citation Style Language (CSL) catalogue of 10,000+ styles is available, including journal-specific dependent styles that resolve to their parent style automatically.

 Outputs travel anywhere your workflow needs: